MariusGG/Bank-test/README.md

 # Bank_tech_test

-This is a week 10 challenge on tech test by Makers.
-It is an app which a client can "deposit", "withdraw" and "print statement" on a REPL like IRB. https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md
+This is the week 10 tech test challenge at Makers.
+This project is to show my ability to It is an app which a client can "deposit", "withdraw" and "print statement" on a REPL like IRB. https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md